srobo/docs/programming/sr/cheat_sheet.md

 ## Selecting which board to control

-If you only have one board of a given type plugged into your robot, then you can use it's singular name:
+If you only have one board of a given type plugged into your robot, then you can use its singular name:

 ~~~~~ python
 R.power_board.something